Pied Piper of Hamelin: Plot

-In 1284, while the town of Hamelin was suffering from a rat infestation, a piper dressed in multicoloured ("pied") clothing appeared, claiming to be a rat-catcher.
-He promised the burgermeister a solution to their problem with the rats.
-The burgermeister, in turn, promised to pay him 1,000 guilders for the removal of the rats.
-The piper accepted and played his pipe to lure the rats into the Weser River, where all the rats drowned.
+As the town Hamelin is suffering from a rat infestation, a piper dressed in multicoloured ("pied") clothing appears, claiming to be a rat-catcher.
+He promises the burgermeister a solution to their problem with the rats.
+The burgermeister, in turn, promises to pay him 1,000 guilders for the removal of the rats.
+The piper accepts and plays his pipe to lure the rats into the Weser River, where all the rats drown.

-Despite the piper's success, the burgermeister reneged on his promise and refused to pay him the full sum (reputedly reduced to 50 guilders) even going so far as to blame the piper for bringing the rats himself in an extortion attempt.
-Enraged, the piper stormed out of the town, vowing to return later to take revenge.
-On Saint John and Paul's day, while the adults were in church, the piper returned, dressed in green like a hunter and playing his pipe.
-In so doing, he attracted the town's children.
-One hundred and thirty children followed him out of town and into a mountains’ cave, after which they were never seen again.
-Depending on the version, at most three children remained behind: one was lame and could not follow quickly enough, the second was deaf and therefore could not hear the music, and the last was blind and therefore unable to see where he was going.
-These three informed the villagers of what had happened when they came out from church.
+Despite the piper's success, the burgermeister reneges on his promise and refuses to pay him the full sum (reputedly reduced to 50 guilders), even going so far as to blame the piper for bringing the rats himself in an extortion attempt.
+Enraged, the piper storms out of the town, vowing to return later to take revenge.
+On Saint John and Paul's day, while the adults are in church, the piper returns, dressed in green like a hunter and playing his pipe.
+In doing so, he attracts the town's children.
+130 children follow him out of town and into a mountain cave, after which they are never seen again.
+Depending on the version, at most three children remained behind; one is lame and could not follow quickly enough, the second is deaf, so could not hear the music, and the last is blind, so unable to see where he was going.
+These three inform the townsfolk of what had happened when they came out from church.

-Other versions relate that the Pied Piper led the children to the top of Koppelberg Hill, where he took them to a beautiful land, or a place called Koppenberg Mountain, or Transylvania.
-In yet other versions, he made them walk into the Weser as he did with the rats, and they all drowned.
-Or, the Piper returned the children after extorting payment, or the children were returned only after the villagers paid several times the original payment in gold.
+Other versions depict the Pied Piper leading the children to the top of Koppelberg Hill, where he takes them to a beautiful land, or a place called Koppenberg Mountain, or Transylvania.
+In yet other versions, he makes them walk into the Weser River as he did with the rats, and they all drown.
+Or the Piper returns the children after extorting payment, or the children are returned only after the villagers pay several times the original payment in gold.

-The Hamelin street named Bungelosenstrasse ("street without drums") is believed to be the last place that the children were seen.
-Ever since, music or dancing is not allowed on this street.
+The Hamelin street named Bungelosenstrasse ("street without drums") is supposedly the last place that the children were seen.
+Ever since, music or dancing has not been allowed on this street.